ahmedsameh74/e-commerceapp/README.md

 #  E-Commerce Web Application
-The E-shop Store web application is intended to provide complete solutions for the seller as well as customers . user can login and register and c
+The E-shop Store web application is intended to provide complete solutions for the seller as well as customers .through a single gateway using the internet. user can sign in and sign up  and make order and show category and show product and buy and product item in the system

 ## admin dashboard Link
  http://ecommerce-app0040.herokuapp.com/admin/login